 and HERE for property purchase and property finder services.

 If you are considering moving to Spain, particularly with children please note that my book, Moving to Spain with Children by Lisa Sadleir, is now available for purchase.
-In the book we expand on the factors considered here and discuss many more issues that should be considered before and during a planned move to Spain.
+In the book, we expand on the factors considered here and discuss many more issues that should be considered before and during a planned move to Spain.
 CLICK HERE to preview the contents on Amazon.

-I look forward to helping you move to Malaga very soon.
+We look forward to helping you move to Malaga very soon.